near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ## sale_view.rs {#sale_view-rs}

-The final file we'll go through today is the `sale_view.rs` file.
+The final file we'll go through is the `sale_view.rs` file.
 This is where some of the enumeration methods are outlined.
 It allows users to query for important information regarding sales.

 ### Total supply {#total-supply}